setouchi-h/cc-marketplace/README.md

   - Windows: Download from [jqlang.github.io](https://jqlang.github.io/jq/download/)
 - **curl**: Optional, for fetching quotes (degrades gracefully if unavailable)
 - **git**: Optional, for displaying branch name

-### Troubleshooting

-#### jq Not Found

-If you see "jq is required but not installed":

-1. Install jq:
-   - macOS: `brew install jq`
-   - Ubuntu/Debian: `sudo apt-get install jq`
-   - Fedora/RHEL: `sudo yum install jq`
-2. Verify installation: `which jq`
-3. Restart Claude Code

-#### Script Not Executing

-If the status line doesn't appear:

-1. Verify the script exists: `ls -l ~/.claude/scripts/statusline.sh`
-2. Check it's executable: `chmod +x ~/.claude/scripts/statusline.sh`
-3. Test manually: `/statusline:preview-statusline`
-4. Verify Claude Code config points to the correct path
-5. Restart Claude Code

-#### No Quotes Appearing

-If quotes aren't showing:

-1. Check internet connection (quotes are fetched from zenquotes.io)
-2. The script will cache quotes for 5 minutes and fall back to defaults offline
-3. Test curl: `curl -s "https://zenquotes.io/api/random"`
-4. If curl is not installed, quotes will use fallback values

-#### Colors Not Showing

-If colors don't appear correctly:

-1. Ensure your terminal supports ANSI colors
-2. Check terminal color settings
-3. Some terminals may require 256-color support

-### Customization

-To customize the status line, edit `~/.claude/scripts/statusline.sh`:

-- Modify the `printf` format string at the end to change layout
-- Adjust color codes (e.g., `\033[1;92m` for bright green)
-- Change emojis or remove them
-- Modify quote sources or disable quote fetching

-After editing, test with `/statusline:preview-statusline`.

 ## Contributing